What forms of identification are acceptable for Franklin County Certificate of Title issuance?

 My spouse is deceased; how do I transfer the title into my name?

-Bring in the Certificate of Title, a copy of the death certificate and an acceptable form of identification to any Clerk of Courts Title Office.
-There is no limit to the amount of vehicles you can transfer; however, the combined value of these vehicles cannot exceed $65,000.00.
+Submit the Certificate of Title, a certified copy of the death certificate, surviving spouse affidavit (BMV 3773), and an acceptable form of identification to any Clerk of Courts Title Office.
+There is no limit to the number of automobiles you can transfer; however, the combined value of these automobiles cannot exceed $65,000.00.
 In addition, you may transfer a watercraft and motor by surviving spouse.

 How can I add a beneficiary to my Certificate of Title?

 An individual as sole owner, or joint ownership with right of survivorship may elect to designate a beneficiary or beneficiaries to an Ohio title.
 The beneficiary may be an individual, a corporation, an organization, a trust or other legal entity.
 A Transfer on Death Beneficiary Designation/Removal Affidavit (BMV 3811) must be completed with the beneficiary's full name, address, social security number and date of birth.
 The form must be signed by the owner(s) and notarized.
 The original Ohio title (unless previously electronic), the affidavit designating the beneficiary and an application for title are submitted to the title office and a replacement title is issued.
 The designation of a beneficiary on a certificate of title has no effect on the ownership until the death of the owner(s).
 Upon the death of the owner(s), the beneficiary submits the title (unless electronic), a certified copy of the death certificate and proper identification to apply for a title in their name.

 How to Add “With Rights of Survivorship” to a Certificate of Title?